F4LK0N/DockerBoilerplate/_DOCs/GitHub/MarkdownSyntax.md

 - [ ] \Task List Item Optional

 This is a emoji :+1:
-This is a emoji :+1:
-This is a emoji :+1:
+This is a emoji :warning: